PLNG4401 Planning Theory and Practice

 - Contact hours

-- 7 hours per week—unit taught all day and comprises a mix of lectures, tutorials, workshops and/or field trips.
+- 7 hours per week—unit taught all day and comprises a mix of lectures, Practical Classes, workshops and/or field trips.
 The total workload for the unit is 150 hours.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.